memobank/growth-guide/README.md

 GitHub Desktop has done its magic and now your local fork is linked to:

 - Memo Bank's main repo (`upstream` in GitHub's jargon).
-That will allow you to get the latest version of the main repo, in case someone else updates it.
+That will allow you to get the latest version of the main repo, in case someone else updates it for example.
 - Your remote fork, the one that lives on github.com (`origin` in GitHub's jargon).
 That will allow you to “push” the edits you made locally on github.com, in order to open a pull request from there—more on that later.

 To update your fork: